Skip to main content

 What You Are Booking

 Il Cantinone's menu is built around the produce corridor that runs from mountain to lake in the Valchiavenna and Valtellina regions.
-The kitchen works with buckwheat, trout, whitefish, eel, polenta, mushrooms, and game , ingredients that shift meaningfully with the season, which matters for when you visit and what you order.
+The kitchen works with buckwheat, trout, whitefish, eel, polenta, mushrooms, game, ingredients that shift meaningfully with the season, which matters for when you visit and what you order.
 Winter brings the richest game preparations and polenta-forward dishes built for warmth after a day on the Madesimo slopes.
-Spring and early summer shift toward lake fish , trout and whitefish come into their leading form as mountain snowmelt feeds the cold lakes below.
+Spring and early summer shift toward lake fish, trout and whitefish come into their leading form as mountain snowmelt feeds the cold lakes below.
 Mushroom season in autumn is worth timing a visit around specifically; the funghi from this elevation are a different proposition from what you find in lowland Italian kitchens.

 Chef Stefano Masanti leads the kitchen with Thomas Locatelli working alongside him.
-Masanti's approach occasionally incorporates influences gathered during travels outside Italy, which means the menu is not rigidly regional , expect a dish or two that departs from Alpine convention without abandoning the mountain-to-lake core.
+Masanti's approach occasionally incorporates influences gathered during travels outside Italy, which means the menu is not rigidly regional, expect a dish or two that departs from Alpine convention without abandoning the mountain-to-lake core.
 Locatelli, described as a young chef with notable creative range, provides a counterpoint that keeps the menu from feeling static across seasons.
 This collaborative dynamic is worth knowing because it means the menu in October will read and taste differently from the menu in February.
 For a food-focused traveller, that seasonality is a reason to return, not a caveat.

 When to Go

 The temporal answer depends on what you want from the menu.
-Winter (December through March) aligns with ski season and delivers the heaviest, most warming preparations , game, polenta, and aged mountain cheeses will dominate.
+Winter (December through March) aligns with ski season and delivers the heaviest, most warming preparations, game, polenta, aged mountain cheeses will dominate.
 This is also when Madesimo is at its busiest, which means booking difficulty increases and the hotel-restaurant combination becomes a practical advantage if you are staying on property.
-Autumn is the season that food-focused visitors should prioritise: game comes into its early window, mushrooms peak, and the dining room is quieter than peak ski weeks, making tables marginally easier to secure.
+Autumn is the season that food-focused visitors should prioritise: game comes into its early window, mushrooms peak, the dining room is quieter than peak ski weeks, making tables marginally easier to secure.
 Spring offers the leading lake fish and a less crowded Madesimo overall.
 Summer visits are possible but the menu's identity is most pronounced in cooler months when the mountain larder is at full depth.
 For the full range of what this kitchen does well, plan for October or November.
 For the full Madesimo experience, December through February.

 Booking

 Booking difficulty at Il Cantinone is rated hard.
 This is a Michelin-starred restaurant attached to a hotel in a small mountain town with a finite number of tables and a seasonal visitor pattern that concentrates demand into ski weeks and key autumn weekends.
 Contact the venue directly to confirm availability; lead time of several weeks is advisable for winter and autumn visits.
 No online booking link is available in the current venue record, so direct outreach to the hotel is the reliable path.
-If you are not staying at Sport Hotel Alpina, be explicit about that when booking , attached hotel restaurants in this category sometimes prioritise in-house guests for peak nights.
+If you are not staying at Sport Hotel Alpina, be explicit about that when booking, attached hotel restaurants in this category sometimes prioritise in-house guests for peak nights.

 How It Compares